Buildings

 The First Shop

-The first shop The very first shop in the district opened, not in the “Mainstreet”, but at the foot of Endeavour Street in 1912.
+The very first shop in the district opened, not in the “Mainstreet”, but at the foot of Endeavour Street in 1912.
 In those days the street was completely undeveloped and was just a track winding down through the scrub to the beach.
 The creek at the bottom, where the pumping station used to stand, was then crossed by a log in place of a bridge.
 The log was later replaced with a black plank bridge.

 Continue reading